 This trail is awesome in October and November.

-5. Pinnacles: High Peaks Loop
+5. Pinnacles: High Peaks Trail Loop

 October and November are good months to hike in Pinnacles National Park, after summer’s heat has gentled.